nethesis/windmill/don/README.md

 4. Customize your firewall rules to allow SSH connections from `tunDON` network device.

+5. Create a custom `/usr/share/don/post-hook` script if you want to execute some operations when Don is started.

 ### Start and stop Don

 Start Don: